Quicklinks: please click on the links to visit the answers:

 The Lake District National Park Authority owns less than four per cent of the land in the National Park.
 More than half is privately owned, while the rest is owned by organisations such as the National Trust, United Utilities and Forestry England.
 For further information please visit Land ownership in the Lake District.

 We have more than 400 volunteers who help us look after the National Park.
-Find out more at Volunteer with the Lake District National Park.
+We also have over 200 staff.
+See Careers and also Volunteer with the Lake District National Park.

 To apply for a Farming in Protected Landscapes grant visit Farming in Protected Landscapes.